nsarang/big-data-stock-price-forecast/README.md

 ## Introduction
 Patterns are recurring sequences found in candlestick charts which traders have historically used as buy and sell signals.
-Those who follow the technical analysis strategy most often use geometric features and patterns the describe a phenomenon.
-Some of the famous patterns are the Ascending triangle, Double top/bottom, Cup and handle, and Head and shoulders.
+Those who follow the technical analysis strategy most often use geometric features and patterns that try to describe a certain phenomenon.
+Some of the famous patterns are the Ascending triangle, Double top/bottom, Cup and handle, and Head and shoulders [1, 2].
 With the advent of machine learning, there's been work to facilitate and enhance this process [3, 4].
+If human eye can find these patterns, can a machine learning algorithm do the same? or perhaps even better?
 Automation would simplify the process of finding sequences that vary in scale and length.
 It would also help provide valuable information for stock market price prediction as these signals do offer a small correlation with prices.
 Alone, the patterns are not enough to predict trends but may yield different results when coupled with other indicators.
 While I am presenting this project as a price forecasting tool, the output can also be used as a feature for other pipelines and methods.

 In this project, the general approach for forecasting the price is as follow:
 1. Given a time-series Q1 of the current price of symbol X, we'd like to look for a similar time-series in our historical price database.